David Olusoga

-David Adetayo Olusoga (born 5 January 1970) is a British-Nigerian writer, broadcaster, popular historian and BAFTA winning film-maker.
+David Adetayo Olusoga (born January 1970) is a British-Nigerian historian, writer, broadcaster, and BAFTA winning film-maker.
 He is Professor of Public History at the University of Manchester.
-Olusoga has presented historical documentaries on the BBC and contributed to The One Show and The Guardian.
+Olusoga has presented historical documentaries on the BBC, has contributed to The Guardian and is the author of Black and British: A Forgotten History (2016).

 Early life and education

-David Olusoga was born in 1970 in Lagos, Nigeria, the second child to a Nigerian father and British mother.
+David Olusoga was born in January 1970 in Lagos, Nigeria, the second child to a Nigerian father and British mother.
 At five years old, Olusoga migrated to the UK with his mother and grew up in Gateshead, Tyne and Wear.
 He was one of a very few non-white people living on a council estate.
 By the time he was 14, the National Front had attacked his house on more than one occasion, requiring police protection for him and his family.
 They were eventually forced to leave as a result of the racism.
 He later attended the University of Liverpool to study the history of slavery, and in 1994, graduated with a BA (Hons) History degree, followed by a postgraduate course in broadcast journalism at Leeds Trinity University.